User Review: Camp-Tek Microburst

 You can finish staking-down the guy lines on your rainfly.

 Hang your dining tarp.

-Just come back, less than minutes later, and voila!
+Just come back a few minutes later, and voila!
 Your pad's inflated.

 When you're done, remove it from the valve on your pad, pop the rubber nozzle back inside, and close the door to shut it off.

 Camp-Tek does claim these pumps will fully inflate a pad in 3 minutes.
 I like my sleeping pads firm, so I usually let my pump run a little longer than that.

 - I tend to let mine inflate the pad most of the way, and I use the good 'ol lungs to get it to a full firmness.